-- We make sure that activities outside the classroom and school trips are available to all. - Risk assessments are carried out for each trip and a suitable number of adults are made available to accompany the pupils, with 1:1 support if necessary for children who require it - Meetings are arranged, prior to trips, with parent/carers to ensure suitable provisions are in place. - After school clubs are available to all pupils.
-Vulnerable pupils are given priority and adjustments will be made to support their participation. - Parents should speak to the school if they have a particular concern about their child accessing an extracurricular club/activity.
+- Activities outside the classroom and school trips are available to all. - Risk assessments are carried out for each trip and a suitable number of adults are made available to accompany the pupils, with 1:1 support if necessary for children who require it. - Meetings are arranged, prior to trips, with parent/carers to ensure suitable provision is in place.

+- After-school clubs are available to all pupils.
+Vulnerable pupils are given priority and adjustments will be made to support their participation. - Parents should speak to the school if they have a particular concern about their child accessing an extra-curricular club/activity.